Just something that I wrote for the team the other day…

 So these two functions are very useful to test if a table or a column exists.
 These checkpoints enable us to run a script multiple times without collisions or side effects.

 Dealing with constraints

-However altering a table is not always easy, specially when there are constraints such as default values, foreign keys or indices.
-In that case we would need to know the name of the constraint that we want to modify and drop it before deleting the column.
+However altering a table is not always easy, especially when there are constraints such as default values, foreign keys, or indices.
+In that case, we would need to know the name of the constraint that we want to modify and drop it before deleting the column.
 In SQL Server that looks like:

 ALTER TABLE table_name DROP CONSTRAINT constraint_name

 Doing this as part of your script is straightforward since the constraint information is easily accessible in the database.
 For example:

 However, sometimes we just want to eliminate of all the constraints when eliminating a column.
 In the following section, I am presenting an example of how to do that.